Tim Breithaupt: Career

 Breithaupt began his youth career at hometown club SV Nesselried, and later played for the youth team of Offenburger FV.
 He then joined SC Freiburg, beginning with the under-13 team, before moving to the youth academy of Karlsruher SC in 2017.
 Breithaupt made his professional debut for Karlsruhe's senior team in the 2.
 Bundesliga on 2 January 2021, coming on as a substitute in the 86th minute for Jérôme Gondorf against Würzburger Kickers.
 The away match finished as a 4–2 win for Karlsruhe.

+On 3 February 2025, Breithaupt joined 1.
+FC Kaiserslautern in 2.
+Bundesliga on loan.

+On 1 September 2025, Breithaupt moved on a new 2.
+Bundesliga loan, joining Fortuna Düsseldorf for the season, with an option to buy.